JuzMan241/Stay-Tuned/FrostFang.md

 ***Icy Maw.*** Whenever the frostfang takes the bite action, it can add a 5 (d8) to the damage dealt.

-***Frosty Defence.*** Once per day, the wolf can spend a reaction to an attack to coat itself in an icy defence.
+***Frosty Defence.*** Once per day, the wolf can spend a reaction if hit by an attack to coat itself in an icy defence.
 This defence gives it 3 temporary hit points, which damage the attacker if they are in melee range for a damage equal to the temporary hit points consumed.
 The temporary hit points last until the next round, and are instantly dispelled by fire damage without dealing returning damage.

 ## Actions
 ---